RickZee/rust-playground/learning-plan.md

-# 5-step Rust learning plan
+# 5-Step Learning Plan: Build a Text-Based CRUD Web App in Rust with SQLite

-A **text-based web application in Rust** with a focus on a **simple CRUD (Create, Read, Update, Delete) page** using the **Rocket framework** and **SQLite** as the simplest database for persistence.
-The plan emphasizes a **learn-by-doing** approach with practical lessons and exercises, and includes detailed instructions for **hosting on a Linux server**.
-Each step builds toward a functional CRUD app for managing text notes, with hands-on tasks to reinforce learning.
-The plan assumes basic programming knowledge but little to no Rust experience.
+This guide provides a hands-on, learn-by-doing approach to building a text-based web application in Rust, featuring a CRUD (Create, Read, Update, Delete) interface using the Rocket framework and SQLite database.
+It includes practical exercises and detailed instructions for hosting on a Linux server.
+The plan assumes basic programming knowledge but minimal Rust experience and should take ~3-4 weeks to complete.

----

-### Step 1: Master Rust Basics for Text Manipulation
+## Step 1: Master Rust Basics for Text Manipulation

-**Goal**: Learn Rust’s core concepts (ownership, borrowing, structs, and error handling) through exercises focused on text processing, which is essential for a CRUD app.
+**Goal**: Learn Rust’s core concepts (ownership, borrowing, structs, and error handling) through exercises focused on text processing, essential for a CRUD app.

 **Lessons**: